Minimum Order Quantity (MOQ) in Apparel Manufacturing

 Common MOQ mistakes

-• Ignoring commercial deductions
+• Ignoring commercial deductions when calculating margin

-• Using price instead of net revenue
+• Using selling price instead of net revenue

-• Underestimating fixed costs
+• Underestimating fixed development costs

-• Ignoring freight-out
+• Ignoring freight-out and logistics costs

-• Confusing break-even with MOQ
+• Confusing break-even quantity with operational MOQ

 MOQ method used by the calculator